br-Chan/FibonacciSum-SE282-2024/README.md

 This solution of the Fibonacci sequence can thus be used for all integers n >= 0.

 The method implementing this formula was made to return an integer; this decision means that it will only work between n = 0 and n = 46.
-Any higher input integer and the maximum value for integers (2147483647) is reached and the method does not work.
+Any higher input integer and the maximum value for integers (2147483647) is reached and the method does not return the correct result.

 ## Calculating the sum of the first n Fibonacci numbers